Swap Prague for this underrated Czech city break

 Understand why Unesco loves it

 No Olomouc attraction will wow you quite like the Holy Trinity Column.
-Even if you’re not of a religious bent, the rocket ship-shaped landmark anchors the magnificent Upper Square (Horní Náměstí), into which all the city’s most photogenic streets filter.
-It’s a neck-craning 35m (wow), crammed with a who’s who of gilded copper saints (double wow) and is the largest free-standing Baroque sculpture in central Europe (triple wow).
+Even if you’re not of a religious bent, the rocket ship-shaped landmark anchors the magnificent Upper Square (Horni Namesti), into which all the city’s most photogenic streets filter.
+It’s a neck-craning 35 metres (wow), crammed with a who’s who of gilded copper saints (double wow) and is the largest free-standing baroque sculpture in central Europe (triple wow).
 Did we mention the square has a heliocentric Astronomical Clock on the façade of the town hall opposite?
 Whisper it, but it’s far more riveting than Prague’s more famous one.

 Eat the world’s stinkiest cheese

-The whiff of Olomoucké tvarůžky is around every corner - and we mean that as a good thing.
-This ripened soft cheese, first made in nearby Loštice, is a real nostril-punisher, enough to make little children cry and scare-off coronavirus.
-OK, it’s not quite that powerful, but the cartoon-yellow, disc-shaped nose-holder — also locally known by a name that translates to ‘the guttery breath of the Knight of Lostice’ — is an acquired taste.
+The whiff of Olomoucke tvaruzky is around every corner – and we mean that as a good thing.
+This ripened soft cheese, first made in nearby Lostice, is a real nostril-punisher, enough to make little children cry and scare off coronavirus.
+OK, it’s not quite that powerful, but the cartoon-yellow, disc-shaped nose-holder — also locally known by a name that translates to “the guttery breath of the Knight of Lostice” — is an acquired taste.
 Depending on who you ask, it tastes of a holy trinity of flavours, including spicy butterscotch, out-of-date quark and salted, pungent butter.
 In summer, if you’re brave enough, there’s an Olomouc cheese ice cream to try.
 Among the most pungent places to pick up a souvenir wedge of it is La Formaggeria Gran Moravia, an artisan delicatessen on Upper Square.

 Soak in suds at a beer spa

 Precious moments can be spent, beer in hand, pondering why the Czech Republic has the world’s highest beer consumption per capita.
 Or why golden Czech pilsners really are better than those elsewhere (sorry, Germany).
-But at Svatováclavský Pivovar microbrewery, it’s the bonkers beer spa you’ll be thinking about when you get home.
+But at Svatovaclavsky Pivovar microbrewery, it’s the bonkers beer spa you’ll be thinking about when you get home.
 There’s wooden bathtubs full to the brim with black beer (enriched with skin-softening beer yeast, apparently), a salt sauna and lashings of beer tastings on offer (£POA).

 Pay homage to Mozart

 The Czech Republic has long gone gaga for classical music, so it figures that when Wolfgang Amadeus Mozart came to Olomouc he was inspired to pen a symphony.
-Aged 11 at the time, he returned a good few years later to perform Symphony No. 6 in F Major under the dazzling spires of the triple-towered Saint Wenceslas Cathedral (guided tour £3).
+Aged 11 at the time, he returned a good few years later to perform Symphony No 6 in F Major under the dazzling spires of the triple-towered Saint Wenceslas Cathedral (guided tour £3).
 The Deanery, where the recital took place, is now the Archdiocesan Museum (entrance £3) and it remains inviting with circular towers, civic history and plenty of ecclesiastical pomp.
 The adjacent Amadeus Cafe is the place to refuel with coffee, ice cream or beer.

 Where to stay

-It’s four-star quality for three-star prices at serenely-located Theresian Hotel & Spa, a sleek boutique with cavernous restaurant and rooftop spa with Finnish sauna, steam room and whirlpool.
-Not just for hotel guests, its best-in-town buffet breakfast is worth the stay alone (£10), while the restaurant draws local regulars for its “fresh-from-the-forest” menu.
-(That’s shorthand for dishes like fallow deer and chestnuts, beef and woodland mushrooms and stuffed guinea fowl.)
+It’s four-star quality for three-star prices at serenely located Theresian Hotel & Spa, a sleek boutique with cavernous restaurant and rooftop spa with Finnish sauna, steam room and whirlpool.
+Not just for hotel guests, its best-in-town buffet breakfast (£10) is worth the stay alone, while the restaurant draws local regulars for its “fresh-from-the-forest” menu.
+(That’s shorthand for dishes such as fallow deer and chestnuts, beef and woodland mushrooms and stuffed guinea fowl.)
 Doubles from £85, B&B.

-Quirky furnishings, a corking courtyard garden and sociable cafe — Miss Sophie’s is everything you want a historic boutique bolthole to be.
-This good-looking eight-bed hotel has a modest supply of doubles, triples and a romantic attic snug, and as you’re right in the thick of things, you can stumble home at any hour.
+Quirky furnishings, a corking courtyard garden and a sociable cafe — Miss Sophie’s is everything you want a historic boutique bolthole to be.
+This good-looking eight-bed hotel has a modest supply of doubles, triples and a romantic attic snug, and, as you’re right in the thick of things, you can stumble home at any hour.
 Doubles from £88, B&B.

 On a serious budget?
-Long Story Short Hostel is made for cheap stays, with easy-on-the-eye doubles and dorms and a wicked choice of a bar-cafe and street level destination restaurant to pick from.
+Long Story Short Hostel is made for cheap stays, with easy-on-the-eye doubles and dorms and a wicked choice of a bar-cafe and street-level destination restaurant to pick from.
 Drinks until late — including Moravian wines from the region — or coffee roasted in nearby Brno add to the charm.
 If you’re splashing out on one thing, consider it’s Big One bedroom, complete with bathtub, sound system and mini bar (£76).
 Dorms from £9.50, bed only.

 Where to eat